Nuggets vs. Heat: Betting Trends, Record ATS, Home/Road Splits

 Nuggets Betting Records & Stats

-- In 63 of 82 games this season, Denver and its opponents have combined to total more than 218.5 points.
+- Denver's 82 games this season have gone over this contest's total of 215.5 points 67 times.

-- Denver has an average total of 228.3 in its outings this year, 9.8 more points than this game's over/under.
+- Denver has an average point total of 228.3 in its matchups this year, 12.8 more points than this game's over/under.

 Heat Betting Records & Stats

-- Miami and its opponents have combined to score more than 218.5 points in 41 of 82 games this season.
+- Miami has combined with its opponents to score more than 215.5 points in 49 of 82 games this season.

-- Miami's games this year have had a 219.3-point total on average, 0.8 more points than this matchup's over/under.
+- The average total for Miami's games this season has been 219.3, 3.8 more points than this matchup's over/under.

-- So far this year, Miami has compiled a 30-52-0 record against the spread.

 - Miami has played as an underdog of +290 or more once this season and lost that game.